25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 This is just a fact about the job, and most passengers have never had reason to think about it.

 Standard contracts for cabin stewards on major cruise lines run six to nine months of continuous work, seven days a week, averaging ten to thirteen hours per day.
-At the end of the contract, crew receive roughly two months off before the next one begins.

 The person who made your bed this morning has probably been doing that without a day off for months.
 Six months, maybe more.